mattmattox/doctor_tux/README.md

 # Doctor TUX

-This script was created due to help with troubleshooting command issues on Ubuntu / CentOS servers.
+This script was created to help with troubleshooting issues on Ubuntu / CentOS servers.

 ## Getting Started